-In addition, the Japanese audio lessons that I had already completed (after I’d modified them to remove redundant material) allowed me to review material many times without getting bored or even arriving at a sense of diminishing returns.
-Since I could stop playback and take as much time as necessary to formulate my answers, and since I had a transcript to help resolve any questions that came up, I experienced very little frustration and actually found myself looking forward to the lessons (and also to the physical exercise that I usually did while listening to them).
+In addition, the Japanese audio lessons that I had modified to remove redundant material allowed me to review material many times without getting bored or even arriving at a sense of diminishing returns.
+I could stop playback and take as much time as necessary to formulate my answers.
+I had a transcript to help resolve any questions that came up.
+As a result, I experienced very little frustration and actually found myself looking forward to the lessons (and also to the physical exercise that I usually did while listening to them).

 At this point I wanted to continue Japanese language study.
 Experience had shown me that I was unlikely to make significant progress unless I used some version of the audio flashcards method, and there didn’t seem to be any other suitable audio courses available.
 So my wife and I began to develop the free Japanese lessons offered here.
 At first, the recordings we made were intended for my personal use, but after some time we began to feel that the lessons should be offered to a wider audience.

 These Free Japanese Lessons Address Three Major Barriers to Studying Japanese

 With these free Japanese lessons, I’ve tried to address three major barriers to Japanese language study.
 The first one is the emotional barrier, which refers to the fact that a person may lose motivation to accomplish a task if he or she doesn’t get enough positive reinforcement.

 To address this problem, I’ve tried to structure these lessons in a fair way and to provide students with clues in the English questions.
 This has meant taking pains to translate Japanese into English literally, even when this results in English questions that sound a little awkward.
 I’ve tried to be consistent in using the same English words to translate Japanese words.